Purity for flat cohomology: Absolute cohomological purity for flat cohomology

-Roughly speaking, we deduce Theorems \ref{thm:excision-ann}--\ref{adic-continuity-ann} from the positive characteristic case of the key formula \eqref{eqn:key-formula}, that is, from crystalline Dieudonn\'{e} theory.
+For the derived quotient notation used above, see \uS\uref{ani-rings}.
+Roughly speaking, we deduce Theorems~\ref{thm:excision-ann}--\ref{adic-continuity-ann} from the positive characteristic case of the key formula \eqref{eqn:key-formula}, that is, from crystalline Dieudonn\'{e} theory.
 More precisely, for $G$ of $p$-power order we first analyze $R\Gamma((-)[\f 1p], G)$ by identifying with \'{e}tale cohomology and using arc descent results of \cite{BM20} recalled in \Cref{arc-descent} and \Cref{BM-hens-comp} (animated aspects disappear in this step because the $\infty$-category of \'{e}tale $A$-algebras is equivalent to that of \'{e}tale $\pi_0(A)$-algebras, see \Cref{rem:no-new-etale}).
 We may then work along $\{p = 0\}$ to assume that $A$ is $p$-Henselian and consequently reduce to $\bF_p$-algebras by combining animated deformation theory with the following general $p$-adic continuity result that we establish by a more or less direct attack.